LEADERSHIP &

 Children’s Hospital of Philadelphia

-Omar Sherbini is the Program Manager for the Global Leukodystrophy Initiative Clinical Trials Network (GLIA-CTN) and also serves as a Clinical Research Program Manager within the Leukodystrophy Center at Children’s Hospital of Philadelphia, where he oversees a team of clinical research coordinators, technicians, and scientists working on various biorepository and natural history studies.
+Omar Sherbini is the Administrative Director for the Global Leukodystrophy Initiative Clinical Trials Network (GLIA-CTN) and also serves as an Administrative Director within the Leukodystrophy Center at Children’s Hospital of Philadelphia, where he oversees a team of clinical research coordinators, technicians, and scientists working on various biorepository and natural history studies.

 Omar holds a Master of Public Health (MPH) degree from the Johns Hopkins Bloomberg School of Public Health, with a concentration in infectious diseases.
 He began his scientific career in the Institute for Cell Engineering at Johns Hopkins University, where he investigated stroke pathophysiology and neuroprotective agents in animal models.